samanthajmichael/deep_learning/deep_learning/Assignments/pottery_classifier/README.md

-# 🏺 Pottery Classification using Neural Network 🏺
+# 🏺 Pottery Classification using a Deep Neural Network 🏺

 ## Project Overview
 Multiclass classification of pottery types using a neural network on archaeological ceramic data from the Digital Archaeological Record (tDAR).